 Using funds | Can withdraw funds for non-medical expenses, but must pay a 20% penalty | Might not have access to funds for non-medical expenses |

-As is the case with HSAs, FSA funds can typically be applied to Byte treatment.
+As is the case with HSAs, you can typically apply FSA funds to Byte treatment.
 It just depends on how your specific account administrator interprets things.
 Verify your limits before using funds to avoid penalties.

 Final Thoughts